-- 1. Gain admission to the college. - 2.
-Must be Texas Success Initiative (TSI) complete. - 3.
-Complete mandatory information session as directed to obtain an application packet. - 4.
-Complete all prerequisite courses with a grade of "C" or better by designated date. - STSU 0300 Student Success (EDUC/PSYC 1300 Learning Framework may be substituted for STSU) - PSYC 2301 General Psychology or PSYC 2314 Life Span Growth and Development (Both PSYC 2301 and PSYC 2314 are required to complete the VN option) - ENGL 1301 English Composition - BIOL 2401 Anatomy and Physiology I - BIOL 2402 Anatomy and Physiology II - RNSG 1208 Dosage Calculations for Nursing
+- 1. Gain admission to the college.

+- 2. Complete mandatory information session as directed to obtain an application packet.

+- 3. Complete all prerequisite courses with a grade of "C" or better by designated date.

+- STSU 0300 Student Success (EDUC/PSYC 1300 Learning Framework may be substituted for STSU)

+- PSYC 2301 General Psychology or PSYC 2314 Life Span Growth and Development (Both PSYC 2301 and PSYC 2314 are required to complete the VN option)

+- ENGL 1301 English Composition

+- BIOL 2401 Anatomy and Physiology I

+- BIOL 2402 Anatomy and Physiology II

+- RNSG 1208 Dosage Calculations for Nursing